English expressions come from all over the world. This isn’t surprising when considering the rise and spread of English as a global language.

 In 1602, Shakespeare published a comedy called “The Merry Wives of Windsor.”

-More importantly for our purposes, this play contains an exchange where a character says they won’t give Falstaff even a penny.
+More importantly, this play contains an exchange where a character says they won’t give Falstaff even a penny.
 He responds that, “Why, then, the world’s mine oyster, which I with sword will open!”

 In other words, Falstaff is saying that he will take what he wants from the world if it isn’t being given to him.